kabilansakthivelu/portfolio/src/data/blog/blog-post-1/index.md

 <li>rounded => border-radius: 0.25rem;</li>
 <br/>

+**Why is it so special ?**

+It is highly flexible and customizable when compared to other CSS frameworks which makes the sites styling looks unique whereby not making 2 sites looking almost similar.

+It comes with default mobile-first approach.
+But with the help of utility classes, complex responsive layouts can be built easily by applying breakpoints.

+Since using utility classes for styling, it is almost like inline styling rather than writing normal CSS with selector, property and value.
+This saves time and increases productivity.

 If we don't want to mess up our markup, we can extend all the utility classes through a single CSS sheet in src folder by the help of directives.

 <strong>Example :</strong> Consider an h1 element with a class name "testHeader"